neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 );
 ```

 The combination of values in the columns c2 and c3 will be unique across the whole table.
 The value of the column c2 or c3 needs not to be unique.

 ## Adding unique constraints using a unique index

 Sometimes, you may want to add a unique constraint to an existing column or group of columns.
-Let’s take a look at the following example.
+Let's take a look at the following example.

 First, suppose you have a table named `equipment`: